 Living independently is challenging for most young people, but for persons with disabilities it is even more so.
 We have to gain our independence.
 Over-protective parents, the difficulty to find accessible accommodation, financial instability, necessary services only being accessible in institutions....
 These are but some of the barriers faced by young persons with disabilities.
 What is independent living?
 What are the challenges faced by young people with disabilities to become independent?
 What does the EU do to support independent living for persons with disabilities?
 Join us and find out!
-An engaging discussion is going to take place with young persons with disabilities, living independently or in residences and with a Member of the European Parliament who themselves has a disability.Living independently for young people may be challenging, but for persons with disabilities it is even more so.
-We have to gain our independence.
-Over-protective parents, the difficulty to find accessible accommodation, financial instability, necessary services only being accessible in institutions; these are but some of the barriers faced by young persons with disabilities.
-What is independent living?
-Which are the challenges faced by young people with disabilities to become independent?
-What does the EU do to support independent living for persons with disabilities?
-Join us and you will find out.
 An engaging discussion is going to take place with young persons with disabilities, living independently or in residences and with a Member of the European Parliament who themselves has a disability.

 Description of the activity for our understanding (not to be published, including the aim of the activity and the planned format):